T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Periodic homeomorphisms up to isotopy

 \begin{remark}In the theorem above we excluded the cases when $\Si$ is a cylinder or a disk for being trivial.
-In this case every homeomorphism is isotopic to a periodic one. \end{remark}
+In these cases every homeomorphism is isotopic to a periodic homeomorphism. \end{remark}

 Not every spine obtained in the proof of the previous lemma accepts a \tat structure such that $\sigma_\G = \phi|_\G$ (see \Cref{ex:counterexample0}).
 In \Cref{thm:000} we will see show how to find one that accepts it.